SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

    For further instruction than what is listed here see: https://github.com/SmithsonianWorkshops/Hydra-introduction/blob/master/hydra_intro.md

-Log onto telework.si.edu, go to IT tools, find Hydra there.
+Log onto telework.si.edu, navigate to the IT tools subsection, expand it, and select Hydra.
 Can click the links to either login node 01 or 02.

    There have been past issues with certain internet browsers like Safari.
 Firefox browser works well.